rek160/ADAGIO_WPA/README.md

 # ADAGIO_WPA

-Code for the paper "Leveraging pathogen sequence data to enhance vaccine trials in emerging epidemics"
+Code for the paper "Leveraging pathogen sequence and contact tracing data to enhance vaccine trials in emerging epidemics"